All posts

 Key Features:

-• Air-gapped deployment—completely offline operation possible
+• Air-gapped deployment for completely offline operation

 • SOC 2 Type II compliance and FedRAMP authorization in progress